Xotab413/personal-computer-architecture/labs/lab_4/Readme.md

 - [Conver Midi to NumPy array](https://medium.com/analytics-vidhya/convert-midi-file-to-numpy-array-in-python-7d00531890c), mb it's will be interesting for PYthonist
 - Interesting [video](https://youtu.be/NIyQueXqRYE) about PC-Speaker
 - [History](https://youtu.be/Uh7KGPOC8gc) of PC-Speaker
+## Notes
+For good quality of code, i'm too lazy for doing this:
++ Use class of notes (fields: delay and freq)
++ Normal array of note (like in Piezoelectric Buzzer)
++ Use delay between two notes
++ Make duration close to human count, quarter, half and e.t.c
+    >  Find time, when it's close to full note, and in massive just use ratio (1/2, 1/4, ...)